About Indy JCRC

 Members of the Jewish community learn strategies to talk about Israel at the NEXTGen Conference on Israel.

-Vice President: Stephen Klapper, MD
+President: Stephen Klapper, MD

 Stephen R. Klapper, M.D., F.A.C.S. is a life long resident of Indianapolis, Indiana.
 Dr. Klapper has served on the boards of the Jewish Community Center, the Jewish Community Relations Council (JCRC), and the Jewish Federation of Greater Indianapolis (JFGI).
 He completed JFGI’s Atid Advanced Leadership Program in 2010 and received the community’s distinguished L.L.
 Goodman Leadership Award in 2015.
 Dr. Klapper served as a co-chair of the 2015 and 2016 JFGI Annual Campaigns.
-He currently is Vice-President of the JCRC.
+He is currently President of the JCRC.

 Dr. Klapper is an ophthalmic plastic and reconstructive surgeon.
 In addition to his private practice, Dr. Klapper has published numerous articles in peer-reviewed ophthalmology journals and is the author of several book chapters in his specialized field.
-Dr. Klapper is President-Elect of the Indiana Academy of Ophthalmology, President-Elect of the esteemed American Eye Study Club, Board Director with the Indianapolis Medical Society, and member of the Practicing Ophthalmologists Advisory Committee for Education (POACE) in the American Academy of Ophthalmology.
+Dr. Klapper is President of the Indiana Academy of Ophthalmology, President of the esteemed American Eye Study Club, Board Director with the Indianapolis Medical Society, and member of the Practicing Ophthalmologists Advisory Committee for Education (POACE) in the American Academy of Ophthalmology.
 He is also an active member of the American Society of Ophthalmic Plastic and Reconstructive Surgery, the American College of Surgeons, and numerous other medical professional organizations.

 Vice President: Gadi Boukai